-Assumption Rationale Three categories of treatment response: full response, stable partial response, unstable partial response.
-Patients categorized as full response had a period of stabilization followed by decline similar to natural history.
-Stable partial responders had a period of stabilization after an initial period of worsening.
-Unstable partial responders had a consistent trend of worsening but at a slower rate than the natural history cohort.
-Stabilization periods for full and stable partial responders will last 20 years.
-The manufacturer-developed model assumed a stabilization period of 50 years for patients who received arsa-cel based on the mechanism of action and that hematopoietic stem cell transplantation (HSCT) has shown long duration of effect for metabolic disease beyond 30 years.
-However, updated data analyses submitted to other HTA agencies such as FINOSE and NICE report a decline in motor function after 2-3 years of stability. ^{22,23} Thus, in re-analyses performed by FINOSE and NICE, duration of effects of 15 and 20 years, respectively, were used.
-Patients can only become progressively The modeling approach assumed that patients cannot improve to a worse (i.e., move to a higher GMFC-MLD better health state.
-This approach simulated the MLD progression state). where patients do not improve once they progressed.
-Patients only die from MLD from stage 6 In the TIGET natural history study that served as the primary data source for our natural history progression estimates, death from MLD is preceded by loss of all motor function (GMFC-MLD 6).
-The approach was also validated with clinical experts in previous studies who confirmed that patients will progress through all GMFC-MLD stages prior to death due to MLD. ^{22,23} A proportion of patients were assumed The model included a 1.4% risk of death from infusion work for to die in the first model cycle due to gene therapy in line with ICER's beta thalassemia report.
+Assumption Rationale The manufacturer and previous HTA evaluations found evidence of heterogeneity in patients' response to the treatment based on Three categories of treatment response: clinical trial data.
+Patients categorized as full response initiated full response, stable partial response, the period of stabilization immediately.
+Stable partial responders unstable partial response. initiated the period of stabilization after an initial one year period of worsening.
+Unstable partial responders had a consistent trend of worsening but at a slower rate than the usual care cohort.
+Stabilization periods for full and stable There is considerable uncertainty regarding the durability of effect partial responders lasted 12 years of arsa-cel.
+The longest patient followed up to date is 12 years and followed by a probability (0.02% per treatment durability remained.
+Previous ICER reports for month) of patients transitioning to the LentiGlobin gene therapies have assumed cellular turnover would unstable partial responder group in the be expected to occur over time at a 0.02% probability per same GMFC health state for the month. ^{24,25} remaining time horizon.
+Patients can only become progressively The modeling approach assumed that patients cannot improve to worse (i.e., move to a higher GMFC-MLD a better health state.
+This approach simulated the MLD state). progression where patients do not improve once they progressed.
+Patients only die from GMFC-MLD state 6 In the TIGET natural history study that served as the primary data source for our natural history progression estimates, death from MLD is preceded by loss of all motor function (GMFC-MLD 6).
+The approach was also validated with clinical experts in previous studies who confirmed that patients will progress through all GMFC-MLD states prior to death due to MLD. ^{22,23} A proportion of patients were assumed The model included a 1.4% risk of death from infusion work for to die in the first model cycle due to gene therapy in line with ICER's beta thalassemia report.
 24 acute risk associated with transplant